theCalcaholic/mycroft-inspire/README.md

-# Inspire Skill
+# Messaging Skill

-Let Mycroft inspire you!
+A messaging skill for the [mycroft assisten](https://mycroft.ai) (e-mail for now, other messenging utilities may follow).

 ## Usage
 ...